 There are lots of so called “gurus” out there.
 Some are good, some are bad.
 Some you should listen to, some you should be wary of.
 Be wary of anyone selling you the dream of sitting on a beach.
 As I said earlier, real estate investing is about running a business, and at least at first you need to be very involved in it.
 Don’t fall for the hyped-up dream.

 So-called “home runs” in this business are few and far between.
 They are out there, and I have hit one or two, but doubles are much more common.
 You should be very wary of anyone promising a home run deal.
 It may very well be a home run, but ask yourself why is it being pitched to a newbie like you?
 Do your homework and run your numbers before you buy anything.
 Hopefully then you will hit a home run or two in your career.

-Someone Who Says You Have to “Buy Now!”
+9. Being Told You Have to “Buy Now!”

 You never have to “buy now!”
 Be it a property or educational information.
 Sleep on it at least.
 I find my mind really clears and I make much better decisions after 24 hours and a good rest.

-Someone Who Says You Have to Pay a Lot for an Education
+10. Being Told You Have to Pay a Lot for an Education

 I know of folks who have paid upwards of $70,000 for real estate education.
 And while there may have been some good materials in that product, $70,000 is just plain crazy.
 Sure, sometimes it is wise in my opinion to spend a little on educational materials, but many, many things can now be found for free or at least very cheap.

-Most Real Estate Agents
+11. Working With (Many) Real Estate Agents

 I may catch a bit of flack for this one perhaps, but it is true.
 Most real estate agents are simply not set up to work with investors.
 They really do not understand what we do or how we think about real estate.
 What many claim is a deal simply is not.
 Working with a real estate agent can be a good thing for some, but take your time and find one who understands real estate investors and will truly help educate you and help you find what you are looking for.